WJSoftware/dr-fetch/README.md

 > Since **v0.10.0**

-If your custom data-fetching function (your custom `fetch()`) has abilities that require extra custom options from the caller, you're in luck:  You can and TypeScript and Intellisense will fully work for you.
+If your custom data-fetching function (your custom `fetch()`) has abilities that require extra custom options from the caller, you're in luck:  You can, and TypeScript and Intellisense will fully have your back.

 To exemplify, let's do **upload progress** with the `fetch-api-progress` NPM package.

-First, create your custom data-fetching function:
+As first and last step, create your custom data-fetching function and give it to `DrFetch`:

 ```typescript
 // uploader.ts